 Drink more water

-Staying hydrated by drinking plenty of water is an easy way to increase your energy levels.
-Dehydration is a leading cause of fatigue – besides boosting your energy, water benefits your health by increasing your metabolism, keeping your skin clear and warding off headaches.
+Staying hydrated by drinking plenty of water is an easy way to boost your energy levels.
+In fact, dehydration is a leading cause of fatigue.
+Besides boosting your energy, water benefits your health by increasing your metabolism, keeping your skin clear and warding off headaches.

 Don’t skip breakfast

 Numerous studies have shown that eating a wholesome, healthy breakfast kick starts your metabolism and gives you a good energy boost.
-Other studies suggest that those who eat breakfast also enjoy better memory and concentration, and are less likely to be overweight.
+Other studies suggest that those who eat breakfast also enjoy better memory and concentration.
+And some studies show if you eat breakfast you’re less likely to be overweight too.

 Foods with a high protein content provide the body with essential fuel to build and repair tissues.
-Protein takes longer for the body to break-down than processed carbohydrates, giving you a longer-lasting energy source and making you feel fuller for longer.
+Protein takes longer for the body to break-down than processed carbohydrates.
+They give you a longer-lasting energy source and making you feel fuller for longer.
 Try to incorporate protein-rich foods like lean meat, fish, eggs and nuts into your everyday diet and you should soon feel the benefits.

 Know your carbs